Banner Image

 Please note that if we receive a copy of the above by email we will need to phone you on or near the day of payment to confirm the account details with you.
 Because of audit requirements, text messages and bank account numbers typed in the body of emails are insufficient as evidence of your account number.

-18.4 If we are holding significant funds on your behalf we will normally lodge those funds on interest bearing deposit with a bank.
+17.4 If we are holding significant funds on your behalf we may lodge those funds on interest bearing deposit with a bank.
 In that case all interest will be owed to you, and is subject to our administration fee of 5% and applicable resident withholding tax (RWT) deductions.
-The current default rate of deduction is 33%, but you can select an alternate rate (10.5%, 17.5% or 30%) by providing us with your IRD number and the rate you wish to have applied at the commencement of the engagement.
+The current default rate of deduction is 45%, but you can select an alternate rate by providing us with your IRD number and the rate you wish to have applied at the commencement of the engagement.

-18.5 We will not be able to place any funds on interest bearing deposit through our Trust Account (except in the case of estates, charitable trusts or escrow purposes) without you first completing a Foreign Tax Residence Form as a requirement under the Automatic Exchange of Information/Common Reporting Standards (AEOI/CRS) regime.
+17.5 We will not be able to place any funds on interest bearing deposit through our Trust Account without you first completing a foreign tax information form as a requirement under the Automatic Exchange of Information/Common Reporting Standards (AEOI/CRS) regime.
 We will supply you with such forms when required.